 About the artists

-Artist Marc Roig Blesa (ES) and graphic designer Rogier Delfos (NL) began producing issues of Werker Magazine in 2009, a series of socially committed publications about labour and the function of photography within society.
-The form is invariably dictated by the institutional context in which each issue is to be distributed or exhibited.
-In TENT, Werker Magazine presents the ongoing project Young Worker Camera: a presentation of more than 500 images that depict the relation between young people and labour.
-In TENT, Werker Magazine will organize a number of workshops following the methodologies of the Worker-Photography Movement born in Germany in the 1920s and then spreading across Europe, USA and Japan.
+Artist Marc Roig Blesa and graphic designer Rogier Delfos began producing Werker Magazine in 2009, a series of publications about labour and the function of photography within society.
+In TENT, Werker Magazine presented the ongoing project ‘Young Worker Camera’, consisting of more than 500 archival images that depict the relation between young people and labour.
+In addition, they organized a number of workshops following the methodologies of the Worker-Photography Movement born in Germany in the 1920s and then spreading across Europe, USA and Japan.